-LOYOLA SUMMER/INTERNSHIP FUNDING
+LOYOLA FUNDING OPPORTUNITIES

-Public Interest Law Society Summer Fellowships
+- Public Interest Law Society Summer Fellowships

-The PILS Fellowship is Loyola's own, funded through the PILS Auction and other fundraising activities of the Public Interest Law Society.
+The PILS Fellowship is funded through the PILS Auction and other fundraising activities of the Public Interest Law Society.
 Any interested student may apply for a grant after obtaining a sponsoring organization.
 Applications are reviewed and recipients selected by a committee consisting of faculty members, students, and administrators.
-In recent years, PILS fundraising has supported 10-12 grants to first and second year students who have worked in non-profit and governmental law offices nationwide and even internationally.
+PILS fundraising supports grants to first and second year students who work in non-profit and government offices (excluding judicial offices) nationwide and even internationally.
 Information regarding how to apply for PILS funding will be distributed via Law School Announcements each year.

-Consumer Antitrust Institute Summer Stipends
+- Consumer Antitrust Institute Summer Stipends

 The Institute for Consumer Antitrust Studies will offer summer stipends to students who work in volunteer or low-paying jobs in the antitrust or consumer protection fields.
 Two to three stipends, in amounts of $4,000 each, will be available.
 Students must find their own jobs.
 The stipends are designed to give students the financial ability to work with non-profit or government agencies in these fields.
 Agencies such as the American Antitrust Institute, Antitrust Division of the Justice Department, Federal Trade Commission, Legal Assistance Foundation, Illinois Attorney General's Office, Illinois Commerce Commission, City of Chicago Department of Consumer Services, the Citizens Utility Board, and certain positions with legislatures are just a small, non-exclusive set of the kind of potential opportunities in the field that would be considered for funding.
 Students are urged to be creative and consider the full range of antitrust and consumer protection positions in Chicago; Washington, DC; and elsewhere throughout the country and abroad.
 Proposals to fund jobs with private law firms or corporations will only be considered in exceptional circumstances.
-Information regarding how to apply will be distributed via Law School Announcments emails.
-Application materials are typically due in March.
+Information regarding how to apply will be distributed via Law School Announcements each year.

 The Law School's International Programs Committee will offer summer stipends to students who work in unpaid or low-paying jobs related to international law.
-Approximately five stipends, in amounts of up to $3,000, are typically available.
+Several stipends, usually in amounts of up to $3,000, are typically available.
 Information regarding how to apply will be distributed via Law School Announcements each year.
 Read more about the program here or contact Prof. Anne-Marie Rhodes at email@example.com with questions.